jeanc18rlos/dental-vip-cms/src/pages/en/specialties/orthodontics/aesthetic-braces.md

   classname: section-reasons bebas-title
   title: AESTHETIC BRACES
   content: '<p class="dv-subtitle text-center">The new technologies in Orthodontics
-    have allowed, when the appearance is important, the use of materials more comfortable and discreet than steel, and that help the patient to smile without problems while advancing his treatment.</p>
+    have allowed, when the appearance is important; the use of materials more comfortable and discreet than steel, and that help the patient to smile without problems while advancing his treatment.</p>